 In most homes there is only one star and that’s the dog.
 Like all stars, they need a little pampering to keep looking great.
-Of course like any Hollywood star you could have your own pet stylist, but taking the dog to the groomer regularly can be both expensive and time consuming.
+Of course like any Hollywood star you could have your own pet stylist.
+Getting to the groomer on a regular basis is ideal but for for the majority of us that doesn't always happen.

 Clipping a dog at home is not as difficult as many people think and with a little time, patience and practice your dog will soon look great.